 Temporarily high limits

-This special limit was introduced a couple of years ago as a result of the European Deposit Guarantee Schemes Directive.
-It offers people with some types of temporary high balances FSCS protection on up to £1 million for up to six months.
+This special limit offers people with some types of temporary high balances protection for six months.

 If you’d just sold a house, for instance, you might have a temporarily high balance.
-The temporary protection stops you having to open numerous different bank accounts just to protect your short-term cash hoard.
+The special protection means you don’t have to open numerous different bank accounts just to protect your short-term cash pile.

 Beyond cash

-Remember that some other very low-risk assets, specifically UK government bonds, have a different risk profile to cash.
-They won’t be in any immediate danger should a commercial bank go bust.4
+Remember that other lower-risk assets, specifically UK government bonds, have a different risk profile to cash.
+They won’t be in any immediate danger should a commercial bank go bust.

 Former fund manager and Monevator contributor Lars Kroijer has written about the safety of your cash in the bank.
-He believes you should assess the credibility of individual banks, even with the FSCS protections in place.
+Lars believes you should assess the credibility of individual banks, even with the FSCS protections.
 Read his piece for more.

 Bottom line: If you’re lucky enough to have a lot of cash, pay attention.

-I have a dream: One guarantee limit, never changing
+I have a dream: one very high guarantee limit, never changing

 Ideally anyone in the street could tell you what the compensation limit is.
-It wouldn’t change from year to year.
-Maybe once a decade?
-That’s the way to instill confidence.
+It wouldn’t change often.
+Perhaps once a generation?

-It’s all a bit silly really.
-From the UK state’s point of view, this protection is akin to the deterrent affect of nuclear weapons.
-It’s there but you don’t ever want to use it.
+It’s a bit silly.
+From the UK state’s point of view, FSCS deposit protection is akin to the deterrent effect of nuclear weapons.
+It’s there but you don’t ever want to use it in size.

-If the FSCS ever has to start bailing out UK High Street banks, we’d be in serious trouble.
-The state would probably step in, and all bets are off.
-(In the last financial crisis the UK government even covered private savers with overseas failed banks that weren’t protected, for instance.
+If the FSCS ever had to start bailing out big UK High Street banks, we’d be in serious trouble.
+So the state would probably step in anyway.
+(In the last financial crisis the UK government even covered private savers with overseas failed banks that weren’t protected.
 Next time it could be more or less generous).

 What the FSCS is really there to do is stop bank runs, like we saw with Northern Rock in 2007.
-The fact that it’s there should mean we don’t ever actually use it, because savers know their money is protected.
-A deposit guarantee scheme is not something that should ever be used in the normal run of things.
+The fact that it’s there should mean we never need to use it, because savers know their money is protected.

-But why not protect all savings up to say £1 million?
-At that point the limit would be irrelevant for virtually everybody – even the vast majority of those with multiple accounts held under the same banking licence.
+A £1m threshold would make the specific limit irrelevant for virtually everybody – even the vast majority of those with multiple accounts under the same banking licence.
+But it would also be enough to prevent money-shuffling shenanigans by the safety-seeking ultra-wealthy.

 £1 million is easy to remember, too!

-It’s always safest to assume a failure is possible.
+It’s always prudent to assume failure is possible.
 Even if it’s very unlikely.

 Note: This post has been updated, and some older comments below may refer to the previous FSCS compensation limit.
-Check the date of the comment if you’re confused!
+I’ve kept the old comments for historical interest and context, but please do check the date of the comments if you’re confused.

 Where, as in my case, would cash held by a “banking” type of share dealer i.e. iWeb, which is operated by Halifax Share Dealing, fit into all of this?